 Sure enough, it would be a pity to visit Argentina and leave El Calafate out of your itinerary.
 For as small as it is, this town, which takes its name from the calafate berries that commonly grow in small bushes in Patagonia, has a lot to offer.
 From hiking to visiting the great glaciers; from admiring the local fauna to kayaking, El Calafate is a fantastic place for nature and adventure lovers.
 And if you need to take a day off and just relax, the city has plenty of good coffee shops, restaurants and bars, and an interesting shopping scene.

-In this post, I highlight all the things to see and do in El Calafate, Argentina, and share a few tips on how to make the most of this lovely town.
+Curious to find out more?
+I have been to El Calafate, Argentina, many times and I will show you the best things to do there, and share a few tips to make the most of this lovely town.

 17 Things To See And Do In El Calafate, Argentina

 Visit Perito Moreno Glacier

 Perito Moreno Glacier is the most famous attraction in El Calafate.
 Located about one and a half hours drive from El Calafate, this is the highlight of Los Glaciares National Park.
 It isn’t the biggest glacier in the country, but it definitely is the most scenic to see: contrary to most glaciers which are now receding, it is actually stable.